 Hold on tight.

-4. Sasha DiGiulian murders the Mora Mora to make history
+3. Sasha DiGiulian conquers the Mora Mora to make history

-US free-climber Sasha DiGiulian finally claimed the scalp of 2,300-foot granite dome, Mora Mora in Madagascar last year, adding to a list of firsts through her career, and setting the record for the first female ascent in the process
+US free-climber Sasha DiGiulian finally claimed the scalp of 2,300-foot granite dome Mora Mora in Madagascar in 2017 – adding to a long list of firsts in her career, and setting the record for the first female ascent in the process.

 Sasha covered the rock using handholds the size of “shelled peanuts”.
-It’s a climb ranked as one of the most difficult climbing routes in the world (only one man has made it to the top since it was established in 1999)
+It’s a climb ranked as one of the most difficult routes in the world (only one man has made it to the top since it was established in 1999).

 You’ve got to see it to believe it…

-On January 14, 2015 big wall veteran, Tommy Caldwell and bouldering specialist, Kevin Jorgeson made the first free ascent of The Dawn Wall on Yosemite’s notorious El Capitan.
-Involving a tortuous 19 day ascent of a 3,000 foot vertical cliff face, it was all in a month’s work for these American climbers.
+On January 14, 2015, big wall veteran Tommy Caldwell and bouldering specialist Kevin Jorgeson made the first free ascent of The Dawn Wall on Yosemite’s notorious El Capitan.
+The tortuous 19-day ascent of a 3,000-foot vertical cliff face was all in a month’s work for these American climbers.

-The feat was so impressive it has been made into a film, The Dawn Wall, being released worldwide this year.
+The feat was so impressive it has since been the subject of a film – The Dawn Wall.
+Find it on Netflix.

-6. Adam Ondra and Chris Sharma: you call this fun?
+5. Adam Ondra and Chris Sharma: You call this fun?